jgsqware/alice/README.md

 very easy to generate complex data with constraints in a readable and easy to edit way, so that everyone on your team can tweak the fixtures if needed.

+There is some problem with PHP7 and Symphony 4

 **Warning: this doc is for alice 3.0.
 If you want to check the documentation for 2.x, head [here](https://github.com/nelmio/alice/tree/2.x)**.